greenplum-db/gpdb-archive/src/backend/cdb/motion/README.ic-proxy.md

 ### Standby and Mirror

-The ic-proxy bgworker processes are launched on all the master and primary segments, as long as a ic-proxy bgworker is launched it listens to its port, and connects to other proxies.
-The master and standby proxies will listen on different ports, so they can co-exist even if they are on the same host; the same to primary and mirror proxies.
+The ic-proxy bgworker processes are launched on all the coordinator and primary segments, as long as a ic-proxy bgworker is launched it listens to its port, and connects to other proxies.
+The coordinator and standby proxies will listen on different ports, so they can co-exist even if they are on the same host; the same to primary and mirror proxies.